Translate

 Apply

 After new content has been delivered, our pupils will have an opportunity to apply their new learning.
 This stage focuses on a variety of disciplinary knowledge strategies.
 Pupils use taught skills, strategies and methods to ensure they deepen their understanding and embed vital knowledge.
-Pupils are encourage to practice their new learning independently with minimal support which enhances their resilience and independence to grow.
+Pupils are encouraged to practice their new learning independently with minimal support which enhances their resilience and independence to grow.
 Teachers will continue to apply meta-cognitive approaches to questioning during this stage by encouraging children to monitor their own learning.
 Pupils will be supported through flexible groupings, scaffold and challenge opportunities to ensure all pupils achieve the intended learning outcome.

 Create